What is brand tracking for business-to-business organizations?

 Brand tracking metrics also provide tracking data on brand experience and brand identity.
-Which helps you manage your reputation by leverging your strengths and managing your weaknesses better.
+The brand tracker helps you manage your reputation by leveraging your strengths and managing your weaknesses better.

-But probably the most significant of the tracking tools would be that you can model a Net Promoter Score while at the same time you also get a read on many other Key Performance Indicators (KPIs) which help you understand metrics about the brand customer loyalty and awareness:
+One of the more important tracking tools would be that you can model a Net Promoter Score.
+At the same time, you also get a read on many other Key Performance Indicators (KPI), which help you understand the brand, customer loyalty, and awareness metrics.

 - Overall Satisfaction for your Brand